juanpc2018/Windows95-install-procedure-in-2025/README.md

 Maybe Win8.1x32 also has NTVDM </br>

-[NTVDMx64](https://github.com/leecher1337/ntvdmx64) based on OpneNT is hard to compile, Hard to Find dependencies, </br>
+[NTVDMx64](https://github.com/leecher1337/ntvdmx64) based on OpenNT is hard to compile, Hard to Find dependencies, </br>
 WineVDM [OTVDM](https://github.com/otya128/winevdm) is an alternative. </br>

 NTVDM [story](https://github.com/leecher1337/ntvdmx64) is interesting to read, </br>